luisddm/frontend-automation/slides/build-systems.md

 - Less code, but less extensive.
 - Shell scripting can be hard, especially **maintaining cross-compatibility** with Windows.
 - We need to be sure that any executable that is not provided by a npm package is properly installed and works from `$PATH`.

 ---

+# Opinionated frontend architecture vs fully customizable architecture
+- Some frameworks (i.e. Ember) provide already a build system with lots of tools out of the box.
+	- With one command we can have a frontend architecture ready to use.
+	- Decisions already taken for us (opinionated).

+- We can build our own architecture, package it and recreate it many times for many projects using generators (Yeoman).

+---